MapsPeople/docs/src/android/v3/guides/directions/directions-service.md

 In the MapsIndoors CMS it is possible to restrict certain **ways** in the Route Network to only be accessible by users belonging to certain Roles.

-It is possible to get the available Roles with help of the `MapsIndoors.getAppliedUserRoles`:
+You can get the available Roles with help of the `MapsIndoors.getAppliedUserRoles`:

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>